emacs-exordium/exordium/README.md

   temporarily with <kbd>M-x font-lock-mode</kbd>.
 Do it again to re-enable font lock after you're done editing your large component-level comment.

+* `exordium-preferred-fonts` does not work with `emacs --daemon`.
+This is annoying if you start Emacs as a server and then only use `emacsclient` afterwards.
+The problem is that functions like `font-family-list` return nil in Emacs server, so there is no good way to verify what fonts are available in the server process (believe me I tried).
+The solution is to put something like `(setq default-frame-alist '((font .
+"Inconsolata-12")))` in your `after-init.el` (so you need to know exactly what font and size you want for your local machine).

 * Sometimes weird bugs may happen after an upgrade or during development on a module.
 Exordium recompiles any `.el` file for which the corresponding `.elc` files is older on startup, but does not try to force any `.el` file to be